Gforcex/OpenGraphic/README.md

 * [Splatoonity](https://github.com/SquirrelyJones/Splatoonity) Splatoon like painting in Unity 3D
 * [unity_coneofsightfx](https://github.com/joscanper/unity_coneofsightfx) This project shows how to implement Commandos cone of sight fx in Unity3D.
 * [DMDecalBuffer](https://github.com/DMeville/DMDecalBuffer) Rendering decals to an offscreen buffer in URP for shader effects
+* [SkinnedMeshDecals](https://github.com/naelstrof/SkinnedMeshDecals) An example of rendering decals on SkinnedMesh Renderers in Unity.
 #### OutLine
 * [PixelBaseOutlinePostProcessing](https://github.com/vux427/PixelBaseOutlinePostProcessing) use some unity graphic API to display outline post processing.
 * [Outline-Effect](https://github.com/cakeslice/Outline-Effect) Outline Image Effect for Unity